rednaks/git-hook-commit-ref/README.md

 ## Configure your git repo

-in your project, edit the `.git/config` file to add the organization and the project name:
+in your project, edit the `.git/config` file to add the organization and the project name, and a list of forbidden branches to commit from.

 eg: